hms-dbmi/dseqr.docs/content/docs/general/Why Not Seurat?/index.md

 ### Empty droplet detection

 Seurat doesn't provide any functionality for detecting empty droplets.

 The [emptyDrops](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y) function from Bioconductor has become the standard and has been [adapted by](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview) Cell Ranger.

 ### Cluster based PC selection

-[getClusteredPCs](http://bioconductor.org/books/release/OSCA/dimensionality-reduction.html) is used to choose number of principle components (PCs) for clustering.
-It maximizes the number of distinct sub-populations up until the point that additional noise reduces resolution.
+Dseqr uses [getClusteredPCs](http://bioconductor.org/books/release/OSCA/dimensionality-reduction.html) as a pragmatic way to choose number of principle components (PCs) for clustering.
+It attempts to maximize the number of distinct sub-populations up until the point that additional noise reduces resolution.
 The downside of *getClusteredPCs* is that it is quite slow as it checks all possible number of PCs up to 50 for the number of clusters produced.

 ### Pairwise marker gene detection